Self-hosting ryOS on a VPS or Coolify

-ryOS can run without Vercel as a single Bun production server.
+ryOS runs as a single Bun production server.
 That server handles:

 - API routes under